The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🌌 The Starry Night (The Starry Night, 1889) – MoMA

-Painted from the window of the Saint-Rémy asylum, this iconic work symbolizes Van Gogh's inner turmoil, merged with the majesty of the night sky.
-A cosmic, swirling, unforgettable vision.
+Painted from the window of the asylum in Saint-Rémy, this mythical work symbolizes Van Gogh's inner turmoil, fused with the majesty of the night sky.
+A cosmic, swirling, unforgettable vision.The Starry Night - Van Gogh - High-end reproductions of paintings and artworks

-🩹 Self-portrait with Bandage on the Ear
+🩹 Self-Portrait with Bandaged Ear

-An intense, painful, and resolute gaze: this painting, created shortly after the ear incident, reflects his inner struggle and his determination to create despite the suffering.
+An intense, painful, and resolute gaze: this painting, created shortly after the ear incident, reflects his inner struggle and his will to create despite suffering.Reproduction of the painting

 🌳 Olive Trees with the Alpilles in the Background (1889) – MoMA